-As well as the pastoral support offered by our team of Form Tutors and Heads of Key Stage.
-The SEND Department is committed to improving emotional and social development.
+As well as the pastoral support offered by our team of Form Tutors, the SEND Department is committed to improving emotional and social development.
 This includes extra pastoral support arrangements for listening to the views of children and young people with SEND and measures to prevent bullying.

 Some of the following may be involved: